joonarafael/visualpathfinder/documentation/usage_of_ai_report.md

 - **Adjacency List Generation function**: AI assisted building approx. half of the function after I provided all the inputs and requirements for the function.

+- **Priority Queue**: AI helped build the core functionality for the binary heap data structure.
+Some inconsistencies and errors had to be manually fixed.

-- **Dijkstra's algorithm**: AI helped convert my own Dijkstra algorithm slightly so it would take an adjacency _list_ as an argument as opposed to an adjacency _matrix_.
+- **Dijkstra's algorithm**: AI assisted in converting my own Dijkstra algorithm slightly so it would take an adjacency _list_ as an argument as opposed to an adjacency _matrix_.
 AI also helped by debugging the issues related to the creation of the `shortestPath` array.

 - **A\* algorithm**: AI helped troubleshoot issues with the `shortestPath` reconstruction function.
 AI also helped debug issues with an infinite A\* execution loop.

-- **JPS algorithm**: AI helped write some pseudocode for the JPS helper functions.
+- **JPS algorithm**: AI wrote some pseudocode for the JPS and its helper functions.
 This gave me a good starting point, but AI generated code was **widely inaccurate** and **only covered partial functionality**.
-Issues were mainly related to the way the map, base A\* function, and other data structures are handled by my application.
-Also no real working jump point logic was provided by the AI.
+Over 90% of the final source code in the application is manually written by me.